 If you are reading this, you have probably spent days staring at La Concha from the beach thinking: "Can I actually climb that?".
-The answer is yes — but not without knowing what you are getting into first.
+The answer is yes — but not without knowing what you are getting into.

 La Concha (1,215m / 3,986ft) is Marbella's most iconic mountain, the crown of the Sierra Blanca range.
 From the beach it looks close, almost friendly.
 That is exactly its greatest danger: people underestimate it.